Shopify/polaris/src/components/Button/README.md

 Links are used primarily for navigation, and usually appear within or directly following a sentence.

-The HTML for buttons and links carries specific meaning.
+The HTML that renders for the `Button` and `Link` components carries meaning.
 Using these components intentionally and consistently results in:

 - a more inclusive experience for assistive technology users
 - a more cohesive visual experience for sighted users